Table of Contents

 2. No pump is required.

-1. Not applicable in plain or flat terrain like terai where an elevation source of water supply is not available.
+1. Not applicable in plain or flat terrain where an elevation source of water supply is not available.

-2. Water loss by leakage is comp[aritively higher as the system remains under constant pressure.
+2. Water loss by leakage is comparatively higher.

 1. Water can be pumped only when required.

 1. Breakdown of the system may occur if power fails.

 3. During pumping hours, water inflow through leaks may cause water contamination.

 It is a combination of a gravity system and a pumping system.
 So it is called the Dual System.

 In this system, the treated water is pumped and stored in an elevated reservoir, from where it is supplied to the consumer by gravity.

 In this system, water is pumped to the elevated reservoir and then supplied to the consumers by gravity.